CVE-2019-20197

 02 // Vulnerability Mechanism

 Step 1: Authentication: The attacker must first authenticate to the Nagios XI web interface.
-This typically requires valid credentials.
+This requires valid credentials.

-Step 4: Command Execution: The schedulereport.php script processes the request.
-Due to the lack of input validation, the injected shell metacharacters are interpreted by the operating system's shell.
+Step 3: Command Injection: The schedulereport.php script processes the request.
+Due to the lack of input validation, the shell metacharacters in the id parameter are not escaped or filtered.

 03 // Deep Technical Analysis